ganeshgautam-official/Bellabeat-Smart-Device-Data-Analysis/README.md

 ## Project Structure
 - [Kaggle Dataset](https://www.kaggle.com/datasets/arashnic/fitbit): The dataset used for this project is available on Kaggle.

-- [notebooks/](https://github.com/iamganeshg18/food_marketing_campaign_analysis/blob/main/notebooks/food_marketing_analysis.ipynb): Includes the Jupyter notebook (food_marketing_analysis.ipynb) where the analysis is performed.
+- [notebooks/](https://github.com/iamganeshg18/Bellabeat-Smart-Device-Data-Analysis/blob/main/Fitbit_users_analysis.ipynb): Includes the Jupyter notebook (Fitbit_users_analysis.ipynb) where the analysis is performed.

 ## Analysis and Findings
 The Jupyter Notebook includes: